- 11.52K views

 Good to know: Domestic flights are available from San Jose to Puerto Jimenez, from where you will need to arrange your own transportation to the park.

 Another of Costa Rica’s eco-tourism hotspots, the cloud forests at Monteverde are a great place to explore this fascinating ecosystem without having to venture too far off the beaten track.
-With a staggering array of wildlife and mysterious, misty landscape, this is one experience not to miss!
+With a staggering array of wildlife and mysterious, misty landscape, a tour of Monteverde Cloud Forest Reserve is not to miss!

 - Take a hike through the forests to experience the unique flora and fauna found in this environment.
 Jaguars & Pumas make for some of the more exciting sightings!